iamsmallbetaZ/Thakkudu2.1/README.md

   ## `SCAN QR`

 [![Run on Repl.it](https://repl.it/badge/github/quiec/whatsAlfa)](https://replit.com/@I4MBetAZ/pbabot?v=1)

-3. CRATE ACCOUNT IN HEROKU [Heroku](https://signup.heroku.com/)

-  4.YOU WILL HAVE TO FORK THIS REPO FOR DEPLOY VIA HEROKU.
+3. YOU WILL HAVE TO FORK THIS REPO FOR DEPLOY VIA HEROKU.
   CLICK HERE TO FORK THIS REPO
  Click [FORK](https://github.com/I4MBetAZ/PBA-BoT-V1/fork)

+4. GIVE CLIENT ID IN THE SESSIONDATA.JS

+5. CREATE ACCOUNT IN HEROKU [Heroku](https://signup.heroku.com/)

+6. NOW https://heroku.com/deploy?template=https://github.com/I4MBetAZ/PBA-BoT-V1 COPY THIS URL AND CHANGE I4MBetAZ WITH YOUR GITHUB USERNAME AND CLICK GO<br>

-5. TURN OFF WEB NODE SERVER SWITCH AND TURN ON THE NPM START ❗🛑
+7. TURN OFF WEB NODE SERVER SWITCH AND TURN ON THE NPM START ❗🛑

 ## `DEPLOY`